European Design Capitals

 - For graduate students, this course satisfies a Grad-wide Elective.

 - 3 credits, housing, local transportation, and transportation between cities visited, guest artists, field trips, entrance fees, and travel/health insurance

 - Airfare to and from Europe, ground transportation to and from airport in Europe, most meals

 Ambitious students who would like to have an even more comprehensive summer European experience may also enroll in the Berlin program (June 15-July 3).
 These two courses have been scheduled with each other in mind; taking them together would provide students with a total of six credits.

 Please read the Summer Study Abroad Registration & Related Information in its entirety.

 Please see Frequently Asked Questions.

-All CCA summer study-abroad courses (including the New York Studio) are coordinated by the Office of Special Programs.
+All CCA summer study-abroad courses (including Exhibition Brooklyn and New Orleans) are coordinated by the Office of Special Programs.

 Office of Special Programs

 Dean of Special Programs